-Practise and practise till you feel comfortable.
+Practise more till you feel comfortable.
 You can practice speaking in front of a mirror and then graduate to discussing with friends.

 Don’t worry about your English skills.
-You just have to practise speaking to the point and have clear concise content.
+You just have to practise speaking clearly.
 To communicate better, practise hard.
 Eliminate the fillers from your speech.
 Don’t hem and haw.
-Avoid stammering due to nerves.
-This is the easiest short term solution not to bungle a group discussion.
+Avoid stammering.
+This is the easiest short term solution to not bungle group discussion.

 You have to adopt a two-pronged approach.
-On one hand, you should concur with the speaker and present your idea and any points that you wish to make supporting it.
-On the other hand, rack your brains to figure more innovative ideas on the go.
-The best way is to stop this from happening.
-You can do that by talking as early as possible in the group discussion.
+On the one hand, you should concur with the speaker and present your idea and any points that you wish to make supporting the idea.
+On the other hand, rack your brains to find more innovative ideas on the go.

-Slangs and colloquial language is absolutely not used in group discussions.
-Slang may be alright when you use them in informal situations, but they don’t give you any credit here.
-When in a group discussion, stick to polite usage and formal or semi-formal styles.
-Avoid chat language as well.
+NO. Slangs and colloquial languages are absolutely not used in group discussions.
+Slangs may be alright when you use them in informal situations, but they don’t give you any credit here.
+When in group discussion, stick to polite usages and formal or semi-formal styles.
+Avoid chat languages as well.

-No aggression towards any group member.
+There should be no aggression towards any group members.
 Aggression is not tolerated in a group discussion session.
 You can try to be assertive without being aggressive.

-No no and no. This is not a debate.
-This is a group discussion where it is not mandatory to participate or one where each gets a certain amount of time.
-A GD is competitive enough that participants must find their own ways to utilise the time block allocated for the purpose.
+No. It is not mandatory in GD to allocate a certain amount of time to each person.
+A GD session is competitive enough that participants must find their own ways to utilise the time allocated to them.

-Yet another common happenstance in group discussions.
-The noise level goes up to the breaking point with the argument between the factions reaching its zenith.
-This is a good time as any to make your foray into the bedlam.
-You can stand out as a leader by bringing this fish market under control or getting the others to listen to you or you fail to make an impact on the scene.
+Yet another common occurrence in group discussions is when the noise level goes up to a certain point, with an argument between the groups reaching its zenith.
+This is a good time wherein you can stand out as a leader by bringing order or getting the others to listen to you.
 The other way is to throw your weight behind the most powerful person in the room and ride on their success.
 Once they manage to hold attention, enter the conversation by agreeing to his/her point.

-A certain level of fluency is definitely expected in a candidate.
+A certain level of fluency in English is definitely expected from a candidate.
 But the native level of proficiency is not always required or expected.
 The panel will expect you to be able to communicate your ideas clearly and efficiently.
 Don’t stammer or drag a word.
-A huge and fancy vocabulary is not a must.
-On the other hand, you will also be expected to understand what others are communicating with you, and then be able to reply to that effect.
+A huge and fancy vocabulary in English is not a must.
+On the other hand, you will also be expected to understand what others are communicating to you, and then be able to reply to that effect.